milesgwood/milesgwood.github.io/pages/finance/quickbooks.md

 layout: default
 ---

+# Tips

+Make sure you view reports on a `cash` basis, not accrual. `Cash` style means you only log it when money changes hands.
+You don't log income when you invoice it.
+You log it when you get the check.

+# View all Expenses

+There is a view of everything under reports. `Reports > Company Financial > Profit Loss`.
+This is the best view for finding things that you missed.
+You can specify the time period just make sure the use the `cash` report basis.

 # View Payroll entries so far

 To view the payroll entries so far this year.
 They should be recorded when you update the bank feeds and I should be listed as the payee.